 Welcome to the second post of our new series, Before and After!
 You can read our first post by going to the Frugal Food page.
 Today, in honor of my friend Mr. CBB, we’re tackling a vegetarian dish.
 This dish from Mr. CBB over at Canadian Budget Binder, has fast become a family favorite around here.
 Never in my life did I think I’d see the day when the kids begged for a dish that included spinach, but thanks to Mr. CBB, they do!

-The ingredients are listed here, but you can go over to the original post for complete directions.
+The ingredients are listed here, but you can go over to the original post for complete directions (and for other really amazing recipes).
 Doesn’t it look delicious?

 - 1 pkg fettuccine pasta (we use about 12 ounces) (reserve 1/4 cup cooking water)

 - salt for pasta water

 - fresh Parmigiano cheese

 - 3 tablespoons of butter

 When we make this dish (cost, about $5 if you shop at Walmart and get the generic noodles), we make a lot of it, so that we can have leftovers the next day.
 But this week, I decided to do something different with the leftovers: